-- 1. At the request of any of the parties, the Tribunal may revise a judgment on the basis of any tact or evidence of such a mature as to affect the decision and which the moving party was not able to rely on in the original proceedings.
-The request must be made within ninety days of the discovery of the fact or evidence and within three years of the date of the judgment. - 2.
-Clerical or arithmetical mistakes in judgments or errors arising therein from any accidental slip or omission may at any time be corrected by the Tribunal either on its own motion or on the application of any of the parties. - 3.
-In the event that the Tribunal at the request of any of the parties made within ninety days of the judgment finds that it has failed to rule on a plea made in the original proceedings, the Tribunal shall rule on that plea. - 4.
-In the event of a dispute as to the meaning or scope of a judgment, the Tribunal shall construe it upon the request of any of the parties made within one year of the date of the judgment.
+1. At the request of any of the parties, the Tribunal may revise a judgment on the basis of any fact or evidence of such a nature as to be a decisive factor in the decision and which the moving party was not able to rely on in the original proceedings.
+The request must be made within ninety days of the discovery of the fact or evidence and within three years of the date of the judgment.